syntacore/snippy/README.md

+# LLVM-snippy
+This is an LLVM project fork containing the LLVM-snippy generator.
+Documentation for this tool is available [here](llvm/tools/llvm-snippy/README.md).

-# The LLVM Compiler Infrastructure
+# LLVM Compiler Infrastructure

 Welcome to the LLVM project!